 This has truly been an unprecedented time in history.
-A global pandemic has brought society to a screeching halt and you are confined in your home.
-Sounds like a recipe for stress doesn’t it?
+A global pandemic has brought society to a screeching halt, and you are confined to your home.
+Sounds like a recipe for stress, doesn’t it?
 Here are some useful tips to help you manage your stress and allay your anxieties about our current situation.

 Be Accepting